SPAAM-community/AncientMetagenomeDir/ancient-microbiome/README.md

 ## project_name

 - Format: surnameYYYY (YYYY in numeric format)
-- Due to restrictions in regex (used for validation checks), characters with accents cannot be used.
+- Due to restrictions in regex (used for validation checks), **characters with accents cannot be used**.
-  In these cases use the non-accented version.
+  - In these cases use the non-accented version.

 > :warning: [MIxS v5](https://gensc.org/mixs/) compliant field